 Keep in mind, however, that each renter––and each rented home––is different.
 Your mileage will vary when it comes to the price of your individual quote, which is why comparison shopping is so important.

-There are a few ways to compare quotes.
-You can call the insurance provider’s quote lines over the phone, or visit an insurance agent in person.
+There are a few ways to compare renters insurance quotes.
+You can call the insurance provider’s quote lines over the phone, or visit a comparison website to see all your quote options in one place.
 The benefit of an in-person approach is the superior customer service you’ll receive, but the COVID-19 pandemic and the 9-5 hours of many insurance offices means you may be better served comparing quotes online.
+No time to go see an agent?
+No problem, Insurify lets you compare from the comfort of your home in less than 2 minutes.

 If you’re comparing quotes online, be wary of lead-generation sites.
 These sites promise a fair, objective insurance comparison experience, but instead sell your personal data to advertisers and internet fraudsters.